eh-K/Alpha-Commander/README.md

 # Alpha-Commander
-RTM tool that offers quick access for commands/map files on any build of COD on Xbox 360.
+RTM tool that offers quick access to commands/maps on any build of COD on Xbox 360.

-List of every **Cbuf_addText** can be found [HERE!](https://github.com/bandito52/all-COD-cats)
+List of every **Cbuf_addText** can be found [HERE!](https://github.com/eh-K/all-COD-cats)

 Only supports RGH consoles running the JRPC plugin.

 ![image](etc/v1_05-image.png)

-# Features
+## Features

-> - Simply paste the Cbuf_addText offset
+> - Paste the Cbuf_addText offset.
-> - Load any map files(that aren't broke)
+> - Load any map files.
 > - Quick/Enterable commands for easy access.
 > - Makes checking prototypes much quicker.

-# Credits
+## Credits
 **Heaventh**
-- Base code to even make a tool
+- Base code to send commands.
 - uint textbox entry conversion

-# Disclaimer
+## Disclaimers
 - I am not liable for any data loss, corruption, or hardware issues that may occur.
-- This tool is simply a command runner.
+- This tool is simply a command runner for RGH consoles.
-- This tool may interact with experimental or prototype games that are not fully tested or supported.
+- This tool is primarily made for experimental or prototype games that may be unstable.